- Army foundation:

 Niger, operation new Nero

 Due to its geographical location, Niger faces serious security concerns.
 Violent extremist groups are ravaging the region accompanied by terrorism, piracy, international crime and smuggeling, inducing illegal immigration and refugee flows.
 This unstable situation has a negative impact on the security, prosperity and well-being of European citizens.
-Which is why Belgian Defense wants to help tackle this problem by strengthening military capabilities and supporting the country in its fight against terrorism.
+Hence, Belgian Defense wants to help tackle this problem by strengthening military capabilities and supporting the country in its fight against terrorism.
 As bilateral aid to Niger, that contribution has also been coordinated with other partner countries in Niger such as the US, Canada, Germany, France and Italy.

 OIR (Operation Inherent Resolve)

-In 2014, the USA formally established a Combined Joint Task Force – Operation Inherent Resolve (CJTF-OIR) in order to formalize ongoing military actions against the rising threat posed by ISIS in Iraq and Syria.
+In 2014, the USA formally established a Combined Joint Task Force – Operation Inherent Resolve (CJTF-OIR) in order to formalise ongoing military actions against the rising threat posed by ISIS in Iraq and Syria.
 Belgium is committed to tackling the threat posed by Daesh, addressing the challenge at home and abroad.
 Belgium participates in the Coalition’s military and diplomatic efforts, including building the capacity and resilience of Iraq’s Security Forces.
 Belgium also plays a full part in the humanitarian response to the region

 Belgium has many other active operations in partnership with host nations.
 From Algeria to Jordania, from the Sahel countries to Zambia and Congo and within various NATO operations, all over the world the Belgian military presence is ensured in a constructive manner.
 They improve the security of the population, improve relations with other countries or train foreign forces.
 Some assignments are rather small in size and visibility, but should not be underestimated.